to268/to268/README.md

 ##### 🔬 Experimenting new ideas

-- When I'm experimenting new ideas, I'm using my own git server before they show up on my GitHub profile
+- When I'm experimenting new ideas, I develop them privately outside of GitHub before it (maybe) appears on GitHub.
-    - My Gitea profile on my instance: `https://git.tony-guillot.com/tony` (Currently in maitenance)

 - Currently experimenting:
     - Compilers, mainly the [LLVM-project](https://github.com/llvm/llvm-project) infrastructure